adobe/brackets-app/README.md

 Useful tools
 ------------

+Because Brackets is built in HTML/JS/CSS, we've actually started using Brackets itself to edit its own source code.
+It's pretty fun!

 If you use Brackets to edit Brackets, you can quickly reload the app itself by choosing *View > Refresh* from the native menu (not the in-Brackets menu).
 You can also bring up the Chrome developer tools on the Brackets window using